 Immigration Lawyers in Northern Virginia

-From offices in Fairfax, Fredericksburg and Manassas, our experienced immigration lawyers represent clients throughout Virginia and across the United States.
+From offices in Fairfax, Leesburg and Manassas, the highly-rated immigration lawyers at Livesay & Myers, P.C. represent clients in Virginia, Washington, D.C., Maryland and all across the United States.

-Immigration law is, to the say the least, a complicated area, involving multiple agencies and a large number of federal rules and regulations.
+Immigration law is a complicated area, involving multiple agencies and a large number of federal rules and regulations.
 Our experienced immigration lawyers can navigate your application for permanent residence, citizenship, or a visa through these bureaucratic waters.

 Also, very little is automatic in the field of immigration.
 For example, just having a spouse who is a U.S. citizen does not mean that you have permission to remain in this country.
-Your spouse and you must file the correct paperwork with the U.S. Citizenship and Immigration Services (USCIS) before you are authorized to remain in the United States.
-Similarly, temporary visas such as H or L visas do not lead automatically to green cards even after living and working in the United States for many years.
+You and your spouse must file the correct paperwork with the U.S. Citizenship and Immigration Services (USCIS) before you are authorized to remain in the United States.
+Similarly, temporary visas such as H or L visas do not lead automatically to green cards even after living and working in the U.S. for many years.

-Please also review our Immigration Legal Fees page for a list of flat fees for many common immigration cases.
+See our Immigration Legal Fees page for a list of our flat fees for many common immigration cases.

 Our Immigration Attorneys

-Our immigration team represents clients in Virginia, Washington, DC and across the United States.
-Contact us to schedule your consultation with one of our experienced immigration lawyers today—in person, over the telephone, or via webcam on Skype or Google Hangouts.
+Contact us to schedule your consultation with one of our experienced attorneys today—in person, over the telephone, or via webcam on Skype or Google Hangouts.